The birational geometry of Markov numbers: Introduction

 { } where $m_0=3bc-a$, $m_1=3(3bc-a)c-b$, and $m_{k+1}=3m_{k-1}c-m_k$ for $k \geq 1$.

 For the triples $(1,1,1)$ and $(1,1,2)$ we have only one branch (see Section \ref{s2}), we name them as the \textit{Fibonacci branch} and the \textit{Pell branch} respectively.
-In Figure \ref{f0} we have different colors for branches of distinct Markov numbers.
+In Figure \ref{f0} we have different colors for branches of different Markov numbers $a$ of Markov triples $(a<b<c)$.
 For example, the triple $(1<2<5)$ defines the two green branches of $5$ in Figure \ref{f0}.

-On the other hand, any cyclic quotient singularity that admits an extremal P-resolution defines a universal antiflipping family \cite{HTU17} and the corresponding \textit{Mori trains} (see Section \ref{s4}).
-They are combinatorial infinite objects that allow to read all possible antiflips corresponding to a given extremal P-resolution.
-The train wagons are all the Hirzebruch-Jung continued fractions of the Wahl singularities in these antiflips.
+On the other hand, any cyclic quotient singularity that admits an extremal P-resolution defines a universal antiflipping family \cite{HTU17} and the corresponding Mori trains (see Section \ref{s4} for more details).

+\begin{definition} Let $\frac{1}{\Delta}(1,\Omega)$ be a cyclic quotient singularity.
+A \textit{Mori train} is the combinatorial data to construct all divisorial contractions or flips over $\frac{1}{\Delta}(1,\Omega)$.
+This will be precisely described in Section \ref{s4}, but it involves the full combinatorial data of all the k1A and k2A extremal neighborhoods, which are deformation equivalent, over $\frac{1}{\Delta}(1,\Omega)$.
+The train wagons are all the Hirzebruch-Jung continued fractions of the Wahl singularities in these k1A and k2A extremal neighborhoods. \end{definition}